Review of the Album "Reinventing the Steel" By Texas Thrash Metal Band Pantera

 Did Pantera Really Reinvent Themselves?

-Texas groove thrash band Pantera really took a dive down to its lowest level with the terrible album called The Great Southern Trendkill (at least that's what I thought at the time that this review was written).
+Texas groove thrash band Pantera really took a dive down to its lowest level with the terrible album called The Great Southern Trendkill at the first writing of this review.
 In 2000, they released the album called Reinventing the Steel what was to be this band’s final studio album.
 The question that I kept on asking myself was “let’s see how bad this album’s going to be.”
 I did not have high expectations for this one but how good is this album?

 The Album Has a Decent Start to It